-Contributor Biographies: RALPH GOMORY, a Fellow of the American Academy since 1973, is Research Professor at the New York University Stern School of Business.
-He was for many years President of the Alfred P. Sloan Foundation.
+Ralph Gomory, a Fellow of the American Academy since 1973, is Research Professor at the New York University Stern School of Business.
+He is President Emeritus of the Alfred P. Sloan Foundation.
 Before that, he spent thirty years at IBM, where he rose to become Director of Research and then Senior Vice President for Science and Technology.
-He has been awarded the National Medal of Science.
-His publications include Global Trade and Conflicting National Interests (with William J. Baumol, 2000).
+His publications include the book Global Trade and Conflicting National Interests (with William J. Baumol, 2000).

-RICHARD SYLLA, a Fellow of the American Academy since 2012, is the Henry Kaufman Professor of the History of Financial Institutions and Markets and Professor of Economics at the New York University Stern School of Business.
+Richard Sylla, a Fellow of the American Academy since 2012, is the Henry Kaufman Professor of the History of Financial Institutions and Markets and Professor of Economics at the New York University Stern School of Business.
 He is chairman of the board of the Museum of American Finance.
 His publications include Founding Choices: American Economic Policy in the 1790s (edited with Douglas A. Irwin, 2011), A History of Interest Rates (with Sidney Homer; 4th ed., 2005), and The State, the Financial System, and Economic Modernization (edited with Richard Tilly and Gabriel Tortella, 1999).